nikita-pasternatskyi/MegaManXClone/README.md

 # MegaManClone
 A small project in godot, made primarily for advancing my MPToolkit.
-As a side goal - develope a "clone" of Mega Man X4
+As a side goal - develop a "clone" of Mega Man X4